 Their attention goes to potential danger and threats to security.
 They see hazards, pitfalls, risks and experience worst-case scenario thinking.
 They experience this thinking as vividly as a high-definition motion picture with the worst-case scenario unfolding before their eyes.
 Their attention moves away from more moderate potential outcomes or what could go right in a situation.

-Gifts to the World
+Enneagram Type 6 Gifts to the World

 Loyalist 6s are the emergency preparedness kits of the Enneagram.
 Gifted in foreseeing dangers and problems and proactively planning to address these concerns, Loyalist 6s keep the rest of us safe.
 When an actual emergency does arise, Loyalist 6s are usually grace under pressure, almost as if to say “I’ve been waiting for this moment my whole life.”
 They are deeply loyal and have an unwavering sense of duty.
 They take their responsibilities seriously and step up, sometimes to their own detriment, to keep commitments and ensure others are cared for.

-Loyalist 6s Typically Report
+Enneagram Type 6s Typically Report

-1) A Heightened Awareness of Danger
+1. A Heightened Awareness of Danger